Roberto Abbondanzieri

-Roberto Carlos Abbondanzieri (also spelled Abbondancieri, born 19 August 1972), nicknamed El Pato (The Duck), is an Argentine former professional footballer who played as a goalkeeper.
+Roberto Carlos Abbondanzieri (born Abbondancieri, born 19 August 1972), nicknamed El Pato (The Duck), is an Argentine former professional footballer who played as a goalkeeper.

 He spent most of his career for the Boca Juniors in his homeland, as well as Getafe of La Liga.
 After his retirement, he took up coaching.

 Abbondanzieri earned 49 caps for the Argentina national football team from 2004 to 2008, playing at two Copa America tournaments and the 2006 FIFA World Cup.

+He changed his surname from Abbondancieri to Abbondanzieri when he applied for and obtained his Italian citizenship by descent.

 Club career

 Early career

 Born in Bouquet, Santa Fe, Abbondanzieri's professional debut took place on 6 December 1994 at Santa Fe's Rosario Central, with whom he would soon after winning the 1995 CONMEBOL Cup.
 He played with the club until 1997, when he moved to Boca Juniors to be the reserve goalkeeper.

 Abbondanzieri trained in the shadow of Óscar Córdoba until the Colombian goalie suffered an injury during the Clausura tournament of 1999.
 However, Abbondanzieri himself then suffered a shoulder injury during a match against River Plate, and the club's third-choice goalkeeper, Cristian Muñoz, took his place.
 When he recovered from his injury Abbondanzieri was once again Córdoba's understudy until February 2002, when Córdoba moved to Italian club Perugia.

 Abbondanzieri changed his name in July 2002 from Abbondancieri, a misspelling that arose at Argentinian customs when his grandfather immigrated there, to the original spelling that he uses today.
 The name change was prompted by Italian citizenship concerns in the case of his transfer to the European football leagues.
 He was named South American Goalkeeper of the Year in 2003.

 Until September 2006, when Boca achieved their third Recopa Sudamericana, he held the Boca Juniors record of 14 titles, surpassed later by Guillermo Barros Schelotto.